 Construction Insurance is an essential tool for risk management in both commercial or residential projects.
 It enables you to transfer the risk of loss during different phases of construction from yourself to your insurance company.
-There are all sorts of risks associated with construction projects.
-Different types of coverage may be required by law or to win contracts.
+However, there are all sorts of risks associated with construction projects.
+As a result, different types of coverage may be required by law or to win contracts.

 Builder’s Risk insurance is one such coverage.
 In this article, we will look at the benefits of Builder’s Risk to you as a contractor.